B-Oltman/RogueFactory/README.md

 ## Readme
 This document will be updated as the project evolves.

-# Final Project - Rogue Pirate

-## CSC250 Completion Status
-For class, I was able to implement a lot of the core features needed to build the game.
-Most of my focus went into creating a system to handle rendering and the world editor.
-Most of your exploration should be done in the World Editor, but there is also a Camera Transition test which will eventually be used in gameplay, to transition between the zones.

 There is still a lot to do for this project, I intend to continue it after the class is finished.
 I have made sure to meet all the project requirements up to this point.
 Please read below for some important notes on building and executing the engine.

-**Rogue Pirate is an ASCII roguelike adventure game including a world editor, island, dungeon, and sea exploration with future support for procedural world generation.**
+**Rogue Pirate is an ASCII roguelike adventure game including a world editor, island, dungeon, and sea exploration with future support for procedural world generation.
+It is used as a test game for the rogueFactory engine.**

 ## Gameplay
 The goal of Rogue Pirate is to survive, explore, collect loot, and find the buried treasure.
-This is my final project for CSC250 and will utilize various concepts learned in the class.

 The game will contain a mixture of real-time and turn-based events.
 Some creatures, for example, will continue to move and attack independently from 'turns.'